tejasbedi1/Chargepoint_GameOfLife/README.md

 # Chargepoint's Game of Life Java

-This is a Java implementation of Conway's Game of Life, a cellular automaton devised by mathematician John Conway.
+This is a Java implementation of Game of Life, for Chargepoint.

 ## Features